OpenPanzerProject/TCB/README.md

 ![Open Panzer](http://www.openpanzer.org/images/github/openpanzer.png)
 # The TCB (Tank Control Board)
+Open Panzer is a project to develop open source products for the RC tank market.
 The TCB is a highly capable control board designed specifically for RC model tanks, but also suitable for halftracks, cars, or even battleships.

 ## Resources
 For more information on the Open Panzer project, see the [OpenPanzer Wiki](http://www.openpanzer.org/wiki).